stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/11_ppsd_visualization.md

 ---

-A standard procedure when analyzing the seismic data is to compute a spectrogram and the probability power spectral density (PPSD) of the recorded data {% cite mcnamara_ambient_2004 %}.
-This gives a good overview of the general behaviour of the ambient seismic noise and periods with changes in the frequency or amplitude characteristics can be easily identified.
-It also provides a good temporal compression without loosing significant information and large datasets can be screened very fast for phases of special interest.
+A standard procedure when analyzing the seismic data is to compute spectrograms and the probability power spectral density (PPSD) of the recorded data {% cite mcnamara_ambient_2004 %}.
+This gives a good overview of the general behaviour of the ambient seismic noise and reveals periods with changes in the frequency or amplitude characteristics.
+It also provides a good temporal compression without loosing significant information and large data sets can be screened very fast for phases of special interest.

 The `compute PPSD` looper child node provides the computation of the PPSD images using the [obspy PPSD][obspy-ppsd]{:target="blank"} class.
 In contrast to the computation of the PSD, the PPSD computation is not yet split into creating the data first and then the images.
 The images and the data are created by the `compute PPSD` looper child node in one go.

 ## Create the output directory
-Again we will create an output directory to save the data of the PPSD computation.
+Again, create an output directory to save the data of the PPSD computation.
 Create the directory `ppsd` in the `psysmon_output` directory of the tutorial directory structure.

 ~~~console
 stefan@hausmeister:~/tutorial/psysmon_output$ mkdir ppsd